Rajat-Dandoti/RestaurantScraper/README.md

    ```bash
    pip install selenium
    ```
-3. Make sure you have Chrome browser and ChromeDriver installed
+3. Make sure you have Chrome browser installed

 ## How to Use